danbev/learning-quantum-computing/README.md

 |0> with probability cos(Θ)²
 |1> with probability sin(Θ)²
 ```
-Keep in mind that after we have measured the actual vector has no changed which
+Keep in mind that after we have measured the actual vector has not changed which
 is what is meant it collapsing.

 ### Tensor product